DigiScore/neoscore/doc/extending/extending_neoscore.rst

        4 -> 5
    }

 The :obj:`interface <.neoscore.interface>` layer provides low-level representations of core-layer objects.
-The document tree at the interface layer is completely flattened; every interface object is positioned in absolute document coordinates.
+The document tree at the interface layer is partially flattened; every interface object inside flowable containers is positioned in absolute document coordinates.
 Interface classes are also immutable; once created they cannot be changed.
 Mutation in interactive contexts like animation and live-coding is achieved by continually destroying and recreating interface classes.

 .. note::